Last updated on August 9th, 2019 at 04:15 pm

-Pairing the books allows Maisel’s book to validate the memoir by Bernard Cooper, highlighting the strength of his storytelling.
+Every now and then, I’m rewarded with a couple of books that complement each other, and thus both books are enhanced.
+Pairing the books allows Maisel’s book to validate the memoir by Cooper, highlighting the strength of Cooper’s storytelling.

-The father was so combative, so glib and ostensibly droll (only to strangers and waitresses) that Cooper needs only to use direct quotes to clue his reader in to what he has dealt with his entire life.
+The Bill from My Father is a book about Cooper’s strange, angry, brilliant, aloof and cranky lawyer-father had me laughing out loud while wincing with recognition at the things you really think when a toxic parent does the things they do.
+His father is so combative, so glib and ostensibly droll (only to strangers and waitresses) that Cooper needs merely to use direct quotes to clue his reader on what he has dealt with his entire life.

 “What do you mean, sleeps?”

 “Don’t Oh, Dad me.
-There’s sleeps and then there’s sleeps.”
+There are sleeps, and then there are sleeps.”

 “I mean sleeps.”